maorcc/gimp-mcp/GIMP_MCP_PROTOCOL.md

 - Or escape double quotes: `["print(\"hello world\")"]`
 - Python code must be properly escaped as a JSON string

-### Python-Fu Procedure Types
+### PyGObject Procedure Types
-- **`python-fu-console`**: Executes Python code and returns output.
+- **`pyGObject-console`**: Executes Python code and returns output.
-- **`python-fu-eval`**: Evaluates Python expressions and returns the actual result value.
+- **`pyGObject-eval`**: Evaluates Python expressions and returns the actual result value.

 ### Return Values
-- **python-fu-console**: Returns command output on success, error messages on failure
+- **pyGObject-console**: Returns command output on success, error messages on failure
-- **python-fu-eval**: Returns the actual result of the Python expression
+- **pyGObject-eval**: Returns the actual result of the Python expression
-- Print statements from python-fu-console are returned in MCP response
+- Print statements from pyGObject-console are returned in MCP response
 - Errors will return error messages or exception details

 ### Limitations
-- Commands execute in GIMP's Python-Fu environment
+- Commands execute in GIMP's PyGObject environment
 - Access to GIMP's Python API and loaded modules

 ## GIMP 3.0 API Findings